ksopan/predictrain/README.md

 # predictrain
-This is the rain predictor
+This is the Predict rain repository.